-- Congested VMT congested vehicle-miles traveled: the volume of vehicle-miles traveled within the TAZ on highway links with a volume-to-capacity ratio of 0.75 or higher - VMT per square mile the number of vehicle-miles traveled per square mile of dry land within a TAZ - CO per square mile the number of kilograms of carbon monoxide emitted per square mile of dry land within a TAZ - Transit production time the average door-to-door travel time for all transit trips produced in the TAZ - Highway production time the average door-to-door travel time for all highway trips produced in the TAZ - Transit attraction time the average door-to-door travel time for all transit trips attracted to the TAZ - Highway attraction time the average door-to-door travel time for all highway trips attracted to the TAZ

-SUMMARY OF RECOMMENDED-LRTP RESULTS
+- Congested vehicle-miles traveled (VMT) congested vehicle-miles traveled: the volume of vehicle-miles traveled within a TAZ on highway links with a volume-tocapacity ratio of 0.75 or higher - VMT per square mile the number of vehicle-miles traveled per square mile of dry land within a TAZ - Carbon monoxide (CO) per square mile the number of kilograms of carbon monoxide emitted per square mile of dry land within a TAZ - Transit production time2 the average door-to-door travel time for all transit trips produced in the TAZ - Highway production time the average door-to-door travel time for all highway trips produced in the TAZ - Transit attraction time the average door-to-door travel time for all transit trips attracted to the TAZ - Highway attraction time the average door-to-door travel time for all highway trips attracted to the TAZ SUMMARY OF RECOMMENDED LRTP ANALYSIS RESULTS The recommended LRTP benefits environmental justice areas.

 The environmental justice analysis determined that while the 2035 recommended LRTP Build network improves accessibility, mobility, and congestion conditions relative to the 2035 No-Build network for both environmental justice and non-environmental justice areas, it benefits environmental justice areas slightly more.
-CO emissions are higher in environmental justice areas than in non-environmental justice areas in both the No-Build and the Build networks.
-CO emissions increase for both populations in the Build network over the No-Build.
-Results are aggregated for each type of area and are averaged by the number of environmental justice and non-environmental justice TAZs, respectively.
+Carbon monoxide emissions are higher in environmental justice areas than in non-environmental justice areas in both the No-Build and the Build networks, and they increase for both populations in the Build network over the No-Build.
+Results are summed for each type of area and are averaged by the number of environmental justice and non-environmental justice TAZs, respectively.
+Accessibility Analysis Results:

-Accessibility Analysis Results

-Results from the accessibility analysis show the following for trips from environmental justice areas to nearby jobs, colleges, and hospitals:

-- Travel times to area destinations are less or the same for environmental justice areas in the 2035 Build network when compared to those in the 2035 No-Build network. - People in environmental justice areas will be able to access more area destinations within a 40-minute transit ride in the 2035 Build network than in the 2035 No-Build network, and even though the transportation model indicates 20-minute highway access to slightly fewer jobs and hospital beds in the Build network, the difference is not statistically significant as it is within the model's margin of error. - The 2035 Build network increases the number of area destinations accessible by transit for environmental justice areas.
+Results from the accessibility analysis show the following for trips from environmental justice areas to nearby jobs, colleges, and hospitals: - Travel times to destinations are less or the same for environmental justice areas in the 2035 Build network as for those in the 2035 No-Build network. - People in environmental justice areas will be able to access more destinations within a 40-minute transit ride in the 2035 Build network than in the 2035 No-Build network, and even though the transportation model indicates 20-minute highway access to slightly fewer jobs and hospital beds in the Build network, the difference is not statistically significant as it is within the model's margin of error. - The 2035 Build network increases the number of area destinations accessible by transit for environmental justice areas.

-Figure 9-3 shows that average transit travel times to area jobs are approximately 30 minutes, with those for environmental justice areas slightly less than for non- environmental justice areas.
+2 Productions and attractions are used in transportation modeling to identify types of trip ends and are loosely related to origins and destinations.
+Figure 9-3 shows that average transit travel times to area jobs are approximately 30 minutes, with those for environmental justice areas slightly less than for non-environmental justice areas.
 Travel times to hospitals and colleges are higher for environmental justice areas in both the No-Build and Build networks.
+FIGURE 9-3 Average Transit Travel Times to Destinations for Environmental and Non-Environmental Justice Areas in the 2035 No-Build and 2035 Build Networks

 While Figure 9-4 shows that average highway travel times to colleges and hospitals are slightly less for environmental justice areas than for non-environmental justice areas, the differences in average highway travel time to jobs are statistically insignificant.
+FIGURE 9-4 Average Highway Travel Times to Destinations for Environmental and Non-Environmental Justice Areas in the 2035 No-Build and 2035 Build Networks